ezell38/Engineering_4_Notebook/README.md

 ### Reflection

-The main thing I needed help on for this assignment was how to make thew for function count down instead of up.
-I needed to change the last value of the for function and make it -1 to count down instead of 1 to count up.
+The main thing I needed help on for this assignment was how to make the for function count down instead of up.
+I needed to change the last value of the for function and make it -1 to count down instead of 1 to count up.(for x in range(10, 0, -1):)

 ## Launch_Pad_2